eslupmi/impulse/README.md

 The new `firing` incident appears in the UI.

-Follow the [installation guide](https://docs.impulse.bot/stable/installation/) for production deployment or start from the [Slack configuration example](examples/impulse.slack.yml) to connect a messenger and route real alerts.
+Follow the [installation guide](https://docs.impulse.bot/stable/installation/) for production deployment.

-## License

-IMPulse is licensed under the [GNU General Public License v3.0](LICENSE.md).